Azure/azure-devtestlab/samples/ClassroomLabs/Scripts/LinuxGraphicalDesktopSetup/XFCE_Xubuntu/ReadMe.md

 # Introduction
-These scripts install the X2Go server for the selected Linux desktop environment (MATE, XFCE4, or Xubuntu) on your Linux lab VM.
+These scripts install the X2Go server for the selected Linux desktop environment (XFCE4 or Xubuntu) on your Linux lab VM.

 ## Ubuntu